-When Public Safety makes a determination that a student who is the subject of a missing person report has been missing for more than 24 hours and has not returned to the campus, the Department of Public Safety will initiate the emergency contact procedures in accordance with the student's Confidential Contact designation and will also notify local law enforcement that has jurisdiction in the area the student went missing.
-This will be done within 24 hours, regardless of whether or not the student had a Confidential Contact, is above the age of 18 or is an emancipated minor.
+When Public Safety determines that a student who is the subject of a missing person report has been missing for more than 24 hours and has not returned to the campus, the Department of Public Safety will initiate the emergency contact procedures in accordance with the student's Confidential Contact designation and will also notify local law enforcement that has jurisdiction in the area the student went missing.
+This will be done within 24 hours, regardless of whether the student had a Confidential Contact, is above the age of 18 or is an emancipated minor.

-Additionally, Public Safety may release a photo of the missing student as a tool to assist in locating the individual and may seek information and/or assistance from a variety of campus resources during the course of the investigation.
+Additionally, Public Safety may release a photo of the missing student as a tool to assist in locating the individual and may seek information and/or assistance from a variety of campus resources during the investigation.